 - The dynamic nature of the places in which we operate means the security situation can change very quickly.

-The protection of civilians is not solely the responsibility of UN Peacekeeping operations.
+The protection of civilians is not solely the responsibility of UN peace operations.
 States bear the primary responsibility to protect civilians, and peacekeepers are not a substitute for political engagement to tackle root causes of conflict and violence.
 POC is a systemic effort that includes: